 A tad aggressive you might think, but this book is a best seller, and with good reason.

-There's no pretence here; just pure vegan thuggery.
+There's no pretense here; just pure vegan thuggery.

 Not for the feint hearted.